catmando/LocoRuby/README.md

 Once this is done, we want to get rid of the original browser window, so we either do a back `(history(-1))` or if there is no history then just close the original browser window (more on why below.)

-Because LocoRuby is not set up to deal nicely with multiple windows running the same "application" it also makes sure that any existing popups (of the same application name) are closed before calling onload.
+Because LocoRuby is not currently set up to deal nicely with multiple windows running the same "application" it also makes sure that any existing popups (of the same application name) are closed before calling onload.

 While all this seems complicated it gives a nice user experience.
 You can create an application links page that links to your LocoRuby popup pages.
 When the link is followed the LocoRuby page will be loaded in the same browser